apocalyptech/animalwellsave/README.md

 ### Bosses

-There are several arguments to alter the state of bosses in the game, specifically: the Chameleon, Bat, Wheel Ostrich, and Eel/Bonefish.
+There are several arguments to alter the state of bosses in the game, specifically: the Chameleon, Bat, Ostriches, and Eel/Bonefish.
 They use the word `defeat` to indicate getting rid of the boss, or `respawn` to bring them back:

     awsave AnimalWell.sav -s 1 --chameleon-defeat
     awsave AnimalWell.sav -s 1 --chameleon-respawn
     awsave AnimalWell.sav -s 1 --bat-defeat
     awsave AnimalWell.sav -s 1 --bat-respawn
-    awsave AnimalWell.sav -s 1 --wheel-ostrich-defeat
+    awsave AnimalWell.sav -s 1 --ostrich-defeat
-    awsave AnimalWell.sav -s 1 --wheel-ostrich-respawn
+    awsave AnimalWell.sav -s 1 --ostrich-respawn
     awsave AnimalWell.sav -s 1 --eel-defeat
     awsave AnimalWell.sav -s 1 --eel-respawn